M4D-P0IS0N/Drum-Kit/README.md

-# A Drum Kit build with Javascript andd DOM Manipulation.
+# A Drum Kit build with Javascript and DOM Manipulation.